testingisdocumenting/webtau/webtau-docs/webtau/REST/openAPI-spec.md

 be enabled by specifying the `openApiSpecUrl` configuration option.
 This should be the URL to the specification against which to validate.

-:include-file: scenarios/rest/webtau-with-spec.cfg {title: "Configuration"}
+:include-file: scenarios/rest/springboot/webtau-with-spec.cfg {title: "Configuration"}

 # Current limitations

 OpenAPI specification support is still in its early stage.
 It is fully functional but there are a few limitations to be aware of:
 * webtau currently only supports OpenAPI specification v2
-* specification matching is currently done purely based on the path
+* specification matching is currently done based on the path and method
 * any HTTP requests which do not match any operation in the specification will not fail tests but will produce a warning on the console